Ciba Road

 Cause and the Role of Weather and Climate

-Cause: The official cause of the Ciba Road Fire is currently under investigation.
+Cause: The exact cause of the Ciba Road Fire has not been reported and remains under investigation.

 For more information, visit: